Sean Edwards (racing driver): Career

 Edwards started racing at the age of eleven taking part in karting competitions.

-After gaining fourth place in the 2003 British Formula Ford Championship, he gained 5th in the 2004 Formula Renault UK, and fifth in the 2005 British GT Championship.
+After gaining fourth place in the 2003 British Formula Ford Championship, Edwards gained fifth in the 2004 Formula Renault UK, and fifth in the 2005 British GT Championship.

-Moving to Monaco, he then undertook drives in various years of the FIA GT3 European Championship, the Porsche Supercup (latterly with Team Allyouneed) and the American Le Mans Series (with MOMO NGT Motorsport).
-In 2006 he won the FIA European GT3 championship driving a Tech9 Motorsports Porsche GT3 Cup Car.
-In May 2013 he won the Nurburgring 24 Hours, his first major victory in endurance racing, driving a Mercedes-Benz SLS AMG GT3 alongside Bernd Schneider, Jeroen Bleekemolen and Nicki Thiim.
+Moving to Monaco, Edwards then undertook drives in various years of the FIA GT3 European Championship, the Porsche Supercup (latterly with Team Allyouneed) and the American Le Mans Series (with MOMO NGT Motorsport).
+In 2006, he won the FIA European GT3 championship driving a Tech9 Motorsports Porsche GT3 Cup Car.
+In May 2013, he won the Nurburgring 24 Hours, his first major victory in endurance racing, driving a Mercedes-Benz SLS AMG GT3 alongside Bernd Schneider, Jeroen Bleekemolen and Nicki Thiim.

-One of the first professional racing drivers to embrace Sim racing as a means of development and training, in 2012 he assisted with the racing scenes in Ron Howard's film Rush, about the battle between James Hunt and Niki Lauda in the 1976 Formula One season.
+One of the first professional racing drivers to embrace Sim racing as a means of development and training, in 2012, Edwards assisted with the racing scenes in Ron Howard's film Rush, about the battle between James Hunt and Niki Lauda in the 1976 Formula One season.
 The younger Edwards also portrayed his father in several scenes of the film, the latter being among the drivers who pulled Lauda from the burning wreckage of his formula one racing car during the 1976 German Grand Prix.